DivineOps/sasha-rosenbaum-site/content/ukraine/index.md

 You are in North America, Europe, or Asia, your family is safe and Putin isn't at your door.
 Why should you care?

 1. Innocent people are dying
-2. If Putin succeeds at reinstating USSR, the Western world is facing another cold war
+2. If Putin succeeds at reinstating USSR, the Western world will be facing an isolated, volatile leader with access to Nuclear weapons for the foreseable future
-3. History tells us that dictators are unlikely to stop while winning
+3. History tells us that dictators do not stop while winning

 # How you can help